Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ![Workflow editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

-1. Select the transition you want to assign a certain queue type to.
+1. Select the transition to which you want to assign a certain queue type.
     The transition is highlighted and its settings are displayed in the settings side bar on the right.

     ![Action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Action.png "[Action]")